Post-processing of coronary and myocardial spatial data: Materials Methods

 \subsubsection{Strahler Ordering}

 The Strahler order of a tree is a metric of its branching complexity.
-The metric was first developed by \citet{horton1945erosional} and later by \citet{strahler1952hypsometric, strahler1957quantitative} for applications in hydrology.
-Strahler ordering has been widely applied to vascular trees, see, for example, \citet{jiang1994lung, nordsletten2006kidney, schwen2012liver, vanbavel1992coronary}.
-Strahler numbers are assigned in a bottom-up fashion as follows: \begin{enumerate} \item if a branch has no children, it is given order 1 \item if a branch has a child of order $n$ and all other children have order less than $n$, then give the branch order $n$ \item if the branch has two or more children of order $n$, and no children with greater order, the Strahler order is $n+1$ \end{enumerate} The Strahler order of the tree discussed here is 7. \citet{kassab1993morphometry} find the Strahler order of the left porcine coronary arterial tree to be 11.
-In their corrosion casting study, \citet{kassab1993morphometry} captured images of vessels with radii in the range 4.23\;$\si{\micro\metre}$ -- 1.7\;$\si{\milli\metre}$.
-The radius range in the data discussed here is 103.5\;$\si{\micro\metre}$ -- 1.7\;$\si{\milli\metre}$.
-We conclude that the discrepancy in the Strahler order of the trees arises from the lower resolution of the data discussed here; indeed they record the length and diameter of more than 8000 segments in a summary table of the porcine left anterior descending artery, not including the left circumflex artery as a subtree.
+The metric was first developed by Horton \cite{horton1945erosional} and later by Strahler \cite{strahler1952hypsometric, strahler1957quantitative} for applications in hydrology.
+Strahler ordering has been widely applied to vascular trees; see, for example, \cite{jiang1994lung, nordsletten2006kidney, schwen2012liver, vanbavel1992coronary}.
+Strahler numbers are assigned from the bottom up as follows: \begin{enumerate} \item if a branch has no children, it is given order 1 \item if a branch has a child of order $n$ and all other children have order less than $n$, then give the branch order $n$ \item if the branch has two or more children of order $n$, and no children with greater order, the Strahler order is $n+1$. \end{enumerate}

-Figure \ref{fig:strahler} shows the largest segments of the tree that belong to orders 3 -- 7.
-Vessels of orders 1 and 2 are omitted as they are sufficiently numerous to occlude other vessels in the tree.
+Figure \ref{fig:strahler} shows the largest segments of the tree that belong to orders 3 through 7.
+Vessels of orders 1 and 2 are omitted from the figure as they are sufficiently numerous to occlude other vessels in the tree.